 In order for the Board of Directors to discharge its duties in the most effective manner, the Board must be highly qualified and sufficiently diverse.
-When preparing its proposal for the Board composition, the Nomination Committee takes into account the educational and professional background of the individual candidates, as well as international experience so that the board composition represents a wide variety of competencies and qualifications.
-The Nomination Committee also takes into account the candidates' age, as having different seniority level on the Board is considered beneficial in terms of ensuring mutually complementing experience.
+When preparing its proposal for the Board's composition, the Nomination Committee takes into account the educational and professional background of the individual candidates, as well as international experience so that the composition of the Board represents a wide variety of competencies and qualifications.
+The Nomination Committee also takes into account the candidates' age, as having different seniority levels on the Board is considered beneficial in terms of ensuring mutually complementing experience.

 Wärtsilä's principle with regard to gender is to have members of both genders represented on the Board.
-In December 2015, Wärtsilä had two female board members out of eight members in total.
-The objective of the Company is to over time achieve a more balanced representation of both genders on the Wärtsilä Board.
-Wärtsilä shall report on the means and the progress in achieving the gender related objectives in its Corporate Governance Statement for the year 2016.
+In December 2016, Wärtsilä had two female board members out of eight members in total.
+The objective of the Company is to achieve over time a more balanced representation of both genders on the Wärtsilä Board.